ronaldoussoren/pyobjc/pyobjc-core/Doc/api/module-PyObjCTools.TestSupport.rst

       If *retained* is true the function stores the function reference beyond the end of the function call.

+   .. method:: assertResultsFunction(method, sel_type, [, message])

+      Assert that the result is a function with a specific type signature.

    .. method:: assertResultIsBlock(method, sel_type[, message])

       Assert that the result is a block with a specific type signature.